MS&E DE&I Annual Report

 Where are we now?
 Data and student feedback

-We collected student feedback through multiple channels, including town halls, anonymous comment boxes, and focus groups.
+Over the past three years, we have collected student feedback through multiple channels, including town halls, anonymous comment boxes, and focus groups.
 Our review of that feedback made it clear that building a better sense of community and culture of inclusion and creating better representation in our faculty and classroom guest speakers remain key priorities from students' perspective.

 What should we do?
 Evidence from literature